destinydriven/cakephp-highcharts/README.markdown

 # Special Thanks To: #

 * Lecterror (<https://github.com/lecterror>) for providing the inspiration to create this plugin
-* Jigzstar <https://github.com/jigzstar> for introducing me to HighCharts.
+* Jigzstar <https://github.com/jigzstar> for introducing me to Highcharts.
-* Tigrang <https://github.com/tigrang> for assistance in improving HighCharts helper
+* Tigrang <https://github.com/tigrang> for assistance in improving Highcharts helper

 ## Additional Resources ##
 It might be instructive to take a look at the HighRoller README file (Plugin Vendor's Folder) to get a better idea of how it all works
-Additionally, if you are looking to extend this plugin, a good place to start would be the HighCharts API Reference
+Additionally, if you are looking to extend this plugin, a good place to start would be the Highcharts API Reference
 <http://www.api.highcharts.com/highcharts/>

 ## Licence ##